Catheterisation Training Course Summary

 Furthermore, this catheterisation training includes a practical session on a manikin for male catheterisation, female catheterisation, and suprapubic patients.

 Our nurse trainers will provide all the required equipment to conduct the training on your premises.

-We can make the course bespoke depending on your exact needs.
+In fact, we can make the course bespoke depending on your exact needs.

-We offer 3 versions of this course
+We offer two versions of this course:

 - Half day refresher